HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 mkdir /var/www/html/img - pi - pi - Anyone - Only owner - Anyone
 The directory for a USB stick plugged into the RPi would typically be:
 /media/pi/ABCDEFGHI, so:
-mkdir /media/pi/ABCDEFGHI/kaifa - pi - pi - Anyone - Only owner - Anyone <br>
+mkdir /media/pi/ABCDEFGHI/meter - pi - pi - Anyone - Only owner - Anyone <br>
 mkdir /media/pi/ABCDEFGHI/prices - pi - pi - Anyone - Only owner - Anyone <br>

 Permissions and ownership shown above is like I have it on my RPi.
-Security has not been a consideration so far.
+Data security has not been considered so far.

 Now copy the files from github into the corresponding directories on RPi listed above.